thomcosta/Ecologic/README.md

 ## Folder structure
     pontos_de_coleta
+      public
         assets
            imagens.svg
         scripts
            index.js
          styles
             main.css
       src
           database
              db.js
           views
              index.html
           server.js
       node_modules

  ###### Feel free to use and contribute
-    I has responsive pages, also very basic, that must be improoved as the search features.
+    It has responsive pages, also very basic, that must be improoved as the search features.
  Created by Thom M. Costa based on a RocketSeat bootcamp project - 2020 jun.